 As described in the IRIS assessment of nitrobenzene (U.S. EPA, 2009), percent methemoglobinemia was determined in several species of animals exposed to nitrobenzene (Cattley et al., 1994).
 In this study, the dose-response to nitrobenzene was observed at 15 and 24 months.
 In CD rats, for example, the percent methemoglobin was 1.18/2.75 in control, 4.08/2.87 at 1 mg/kg-day, 6.22/2.35 at 5 mg/kg-day, and 5.85/4.60 at 25 mg/kg-day (at 15/24 months, respectively).
-Thus at 24 months the percent methemoglobinemia was lower than that at 15 months at all doses except control, again suggesting that a UFs would be unnecessary.
+Thus, at 24 months the percent methemoglobinemia was lower than that at 15 months at all doses except control, again suggesting that a UFs would be unnecessary.

-In summary, when looking across the health effects in the previous examples, the liver and hematological effects seem to reach a plateau suggesting that an increase in duration of exposure will lead to some increases in incidence and/or severity but not to the extent to warrant the application of a 10-fold UF_s.
-A threefold UF_s is applied to cover any remaining uncertainty.
+In summary, when looking across the health effects in the previous examples, the liver and hematological effects seem to reach a plateau suggesting that an increase in duration of exposure will lead to some increases in incidence and/or severity but not to the extent to warrant the application of a 10-fold UFs.
+A threefold UFs is thus applied to cover any remaining uncertainty.

-The screening chronic p-RfD for 4-ADNT is derived as follows:
+The screening chronic p-RfD for 2-ADNT is then derived as follows:

-Screening Chronic p-RfD = POD (HED) $\div$ UFc
+Screening Chronic p-RfD = POD (HED) \div UF_C = 0.3 mg/kg-day \div 3,000 = $\mathbf{1} \times \mathbf{10^{-4}}$ mg/kg-day

-= $0.3 \text{ mg/kg-day} \div 3,000$

-= $1 \times 10^{-4}$ mg/kg-day

-Table A-5 summarizes the uncertainty factors for the screening chronic p-RfD for 4-ADNT.
+Table A-5 summarizes the uncertainty factors for the screening chronic p-RfD for 2-ADNT.

 Table A-5.
-Uncertainty Factors for the Screening Chronic p-RfD for4-ADNT (CASRN 19406-51-0) UF Value Justification UFA 3 A UF A of 3 ( $10^{0.5}$ ) is applied to account for uncertainty associated with extrapolating from animals to humans when cross-species dosimetric adjustment (HED calculation) is performed.
-UF D 10 A $UF_D$ of 10 is applied to account for the absence of reproductive, developmental, and other toxicity data for 4-ADNT, using TNT as the most appropriate analogue.
-UF H 10 A $UF_H$ of 10 is applied for interindividual variability to account for human-to-human variability in susceptibility in the absence of quantitative information to assess the toxicokinetics and toxicodynamics of 4-ADNT in humans. $UF_L \\$ 3 A $UF_L$ of 3 is applied because the POD is a LOAEL with trace to mild severity.
-UFs 3 A UFs of 3 is applied because while the principal study is a subchronic study, the health effects of methemoglobinemia, and the subsequent constellation of sequelae including splenic and hepatic effects do not seem to significantly increase in incidence and/or severity with chronic exposure.
-UF C 3,000 $Composite \ UF = UF_A \times UF_D \times UF_H \times UF_L \times UF_S.$
+Uncertainty Factors for the Screening Chronic p-RfD for 2-ADNT (CASRN 35572-78-2) UF Value Justification UF A 3 A UF A of 3 ($10^{0.5}$) is applied to account for uncertainty associated with extrapolating from animals to humans when cross-species dosimetric adjustment (HED calculation) is performed.
+UF D 10 A UF_D of 10 is applied to account for the absence of repeated-dose toxicity data for 2-ADNT, using TNT as the most appropriate analogue.
+UF H 10 A UF_H of 10 is applied for interindividual variability to account for human-to-human variability in susceptibility in the absence of quantitative information to assess the toxicokinetics and toxicodynamics of 2-ADNT in humans.
+UF{L} 3 A UF L of 3 is applied because the POD is a LOAEL with trace to mild severity.
+UFs 3 A UF s of 3 is applied because while the principal study is a subchronic study, the health effects of methemoglobinemia and the subsequent constellation of sequelae including splenic and hepatic effects do not seem to significantly increase in incidence and/or severity with chronic exposure.
+UF C 3,000 Composite $UF = UF_A \times UF_D \times UF_H \times UF_L \times UF_S$.

-4-ADNT = 4-amino-2,6-dinitrotoluene; HED = human equivalent dose; LOAEL = lowest-observed-adverse-effect level; NOAEL = no-observed-adverse-effect level; POD = point of departure; p-RfD = provisional reference dose; TNT = 2,4,6-trinitrotoluene; UF = uncertainty factor; UF_A = interspecies uncertainty factor; UF_C = composite uncertainty factor; UF_D = database uncertainty factor; UF_H = intraspecies uncertainty factor; UF_L = LOAEL-to-NOAEL uncertainty factor; UF_S = subchronic-to-chronic uncertainty factor.
+2-ADNT = 2-amino-4,6-dinitrotoluene; HED = human equivalent dose; LOAEL = lowest-observed-adverse-effect level; NOAEL = no-observed-adverse-effect level; POD = point of departure; p-RfD = provisional reference dose; TNT = 2,4,6-trinitrotoluene; UF = uncertainty factor; UF_A = interspecies uncertainty factor; UF_C = composite uncertainty factor; UF_D = database uncertainty factor; UF_H = intraspecies uncertainty factor; UF_L = LOAEL-to-NOAEL uncertainty factor; UF_S = subchronic-to-chronic uncertainty factor.

-INHALATION NONCANCER TOXICITY VALUES Derivation of Screening Provisional Reference Concentrations
+INHALATION NONCANCER TOXICITY VALUES

+Derivation of Screening Provisional Reference Concentrations

-No subchronic or chronic inhalation reference values have been located for candidate analogues for 4-ADNT (U.S. EPA, 2011c, 2002a, b, c, 1988), precluding derivation of provisional reference concentration (p-RfC) values for 4-ADNT based on an alternative analogue approach.
+No subchronic or chronic inhalation reference values have been located for candidate analogues for 2-ADNT (U.S. EPA, 2011c, 2002a, b, c, 1988), precluding derivation of provisional reference concentration (p-RfC) values for 2-ADNT based on an alternative analogue approach.